Joe Murphy (ice hockey): Post-retirement life

 In 2013, Murphy became the first coach and general manager of the GMHL Alliston Coyotes in their inaugural, 2013–14 season.
-However, he took a leave of absence from the team midway through the playoffs due to an undisclosed allegation which resulted in a Trespass Order issued against him by the Town of New Tecumseth, Ontario.
+However, he took a leave of absence from the team midway through the playoffs due to an undisclosed allegation which resulted in a Trespass Order issued against him by the Town of New Tecumseth, which includes Alliston.
+The order barred Murphy from all New Tecumseth recreation facilities, including the Coyotes' home rink, pending an Ontario Provincial Police investigation.

 On March 5, 2014, Murphy formally announced his resignation.
+While the OPP concluded there was nothing to investigate, the town's Trespass Order remained in place, making it all but impossible for Murphy to return.

 In 2017, Murphy was living in Costa Rica.
 He ended up living on the streets and was eventually deported back to Canada.

 On July 6, 2018, Murphy visited the studios of Q104 / KenoraOnline and DrydenNow to talk about his struggles with post-concussion symptoms, as well as his participation in the class action lawsuit with the NHL.
 He acknowledged that despite earning over $15 million during his NHL career, he was essentially homeless and destitute in Kenora, Ontario.
 Murphy further elaborated upon his situation in "Finding Murph", a SportsCentre feature that aired in August 2018.
 The segment's creators, Josh Shiaman, Rick Westhead, Stuart Roberts, Devon Burns and Michael Banani, received a Canadian Screen Award nomination for Best Sports Feature Segment at the 7th Canadian Screen Awards.

 In October 2018, the Detroit Free Press reported that Murphy was still homeless in Kenora.
-The report stated that his situation was caused by multiple concussions resulting in symptoms of frequent headaches, wild mood swings, and personality changes, including becoming an enforcer, starting to take drugs and alcohol.
+The report stated that Murphy had spiraled into homelessness due to multiple concussions resulting in symptoms of frequent headaches, wild mood swings, and personality changes, including becoming an enforcer, starting to take drugs and alcohol.
+Murphy believed his decline started with Burr's hard check in 1991.
 That same month, the CTV News television program W5 produced a segment following two reporters from sister-network The Sports Network, as they looked in on Murphy, who admitted he had been living in shelters and tents around Ontario, where much of his earnings in the NHL had once been donated to various projects.

 In March 2019, Murphy completed treatment through the Adult Mental Health Services (AMHS) live-in program at the Thunder Bay Regional Health Sciences Centre.
 In August 2019, USA Today reported Murphy was once again homeless in Kenora and "refusing help".
 In the summer of 2020, Murphy was living on the streets of Regina, Saskatchewan.